-- Please bring any inhalers or breathing devices if you are a patient with respiratory issues.
-If approved by your surgeon, please bring your CPAP mask if you have sleep apnea and you are planning to stay overnight in the hospital. - If you have a defibrillator or pacemaker, please bring a copy of your implant device card with you on the day of surgery. - Bring your hearing aids, as well as cases to store them.
+- Please bring any inhalers or breathing devices if you are a patient with respiratory issues. - If you have a defibrillator or pacemaker, please bring a copy of your implant device card with you on the day of surgery. - Bring your hearing aids, as well as cases to store them.